Register Machines

 ... and any of the jump, read, write, and halt instructions from above

-Now we can improve the model a great deal by adding two powerful ideas, (1) we can let our source operands be constant values (also known as immediate values), and (2) let our registers be indirect.
+Now we can improve the model a great deal by adding two powerful ideas: (1) we can let our source operands be constant values (also known as immediate values), and (2) we can get the register index from the contents of another register (known as an indirect address).
 For example:

-copy r8, 5 -- with imm operands, no need for LOAD
+copy r8, 5 // with immediate operands, no need for LOAD

 copy r5, 13